Interdisciplinary | Experiential | Active-Learning

 Course Description:

-This course challenges students to rethink how we divide and categorize the world, revealing that regions are not natural or fixed but human constructs shaped by power, history, and perspective.
-Using a traditional approach to regionalization, we explore environmental, political, cultural, and societal dynamics across major world regions while critically examining pressing global issues such as conflict, globalization, and ecological change.
+This course encourages students to rethink how we divide and categorize the world, revealing that regions are not natural or fixed but human constructs shaped by power, history, and perspective.
+Using an approach that explores interdependencies, we examine environmental, political, cultural, and societal dynamics across major world regions.
+We critically examine pressing global issues, including conflict, globalization, and ecological change.
 Through interactive modules and diverse media, students engage with the fluidity of regions and the forces that define them, gaining tools to question and analyze the world’s interconnected complexities.

 I taught this course in full-semester formats across four semesters and in six-week accelerated formats for three semesters.